ReneNyffenegger/temp-investigate-new-Oracle-environment/README.md

-# temp: investigate new Oracle environment
+# Investigate new Oracle environment

 Scripts etc. to investigate a new Oracle environment